The Nitrate Limit in Your Tap Water Was Set in 1962 — And Science Has Moved On

 There’s a contaminant in tap water across farming regions that’s been linked to serious health problems — and most people have never tested for it.
-It’s not a new industrial chemical or an emerging pollutant.
+It’s not a new industrial chemical.
 It’s nitrates.
 And the legal limit designed to protect you from it was set in 1962.

-That limit hasn’t changed in over 60 years.
-The science has.
+According to Simply Younger’s review of the nitrate research, that limit hasn’t changed in over 60 years.
+The science has — dramatically.

 How Nitrates Get Into the Water Supply